top of page

 Targeted Exploration

-Ocean Discovery League is developing the Global Deep Sea Exploration Goals⎯10,000 targeted seafloor locations that, when visually explored, will provide the first equitable and representative visual characterization of the entire deep sea floor.
+Ocean Discovery League is developing the Global Deep Sea Exploration Goals⎯10,000 targeted seafloor locations that, when visually explored, will provide the first representative visual characterization of the entire deep sea floor.

 Screen Shot 2024-12-19 at 7.37.41 PM.png